CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 It was a tough call to pick between the two but the narrow vote goes to SEABANK BISTRO 18/1 EW who won last time out after a couple of fine placed efforts over two miles and five furlongs.
 He looks a stayer, so it was to his credit that he managed to finish fourth in last season’s Champion Bumper, form which is top quality.

 So we are final here, The feature of the week, The Boodles Cheltenham Gold Cup and what a race we have in prospect.
-And just to whet your appetite, you can relive last year’s race which was won in scintillating style by A Plus Tard.
+And just to whet your appetite, you can relive last year’s race which was won in scintillating style by Galopin Des Champs.

-We still do not know if the reigning champ will make it to the race, but if he does, then he could still be the one to beat.
+We still do not know if the reigning champ will make it to the race, but if he does, then he should be the one to beat.

 Once the final declarations are published we’ll get our expert Richard Smith to do a full analysis of each runner and give you his top picks for the race.